Kizaki

 Grouping, Prefixes, And Overrides

-Route groups let you share a prefix and default settings across many endpoints.
+Route groups share a prefix and default settings.
+Per-route overrides appear only where behavior changes.

 routes("/v1", auth: apiKey(read), rateLimit: 1000/minute) {